 Before you can create a load balancer to front your traffic, you must create an origin pool that defines your backend server(s).
-This can be as simple as public IP that will be restricted to F5 Cloud source IPs or as complex as leveraging a VPN tunnel, Direct Private Link, or services running on the VoltStack K8s platform.
+This can be as simple as public IP that will be restricted to F5 Cloud source IPs.
+It can also be as complex as leveraging a VPN tunnel, Direct Private Link, or services running on the VoltStack K8s platform.
 For the purposes of this article, we will assume that a public endpoint will be used, much like when using F5’s previous cloud WAF, Enterprise App Protect (EAP).
 This is accomplished by going to the Origin Pools section under the Load Balancer navigation object from within the Web & API Protection section of the Cloud Console.
 Once there, you can define your Origin configuration that will be leveraged by the HTTP Load Balancer, including any Origin health checks that are desired.
-More than one Origin pool can be leveraged should you want to have a fall-back pool in case your main origin is down, direct traffic to specific origin pools using routes, or balance between multiple origin pools for your application.
+More than one Origin pool can be leveraged should you want to have a fallback pool in case your main origin is down.
+You can also direct traffic to specific origin pools using routes, or balance between multiple origin pools for your application.

 Creating your Load Balancer